AlmaCookBook/AlmaCookBook.github.io/docs/conda/r-scripts.md

 # Using R Scripts on Alma - Environments

-Creating an environment with your installations will enable you to use R on Alma in a reproduceable manner.
+Creating an environment with your installations will enable you to use R on Alma in a reproducible manner.
 The environment can be shared with colleagues, help desk, and collaborators to ensure that the same environment is used for the same results.
 It also means that in the future you can recreate the environment to run the same notebooks.

 **If you haven't already, follow the [setup mamba instructions](mamba-first.md) to get mamba working.**